Shrike - Hardware Overview¶

-Shrike is a low-cost, low-power, and easy-to-use FPGA development board that combines both the Renesas FPGA and the RP2350/RP2040 microcontroller.
+Shrike is a family low-cost, low-power, and easy-to-use FPGA development board that combines both the Renesas FPGA and microcontroller.
 It is designed for hobbyists, students, and professionals to explore and prototype FPGA-based designs with ease.

 The board features a variety of peripherals to support various applications.
 Some of the key features include: